Focus on Frankincense

 Think of it like this:

-• Genus is the plant’s family name
+• Genus is the shared group name that links related species together

 This matters because different species can produce resins and essential oils with very different chemical profiles, aromas, and uses.
-When we label an oil only by its common name, we have no idea what the individual characteristics (the species) of that oil are.
+When we label an oil only by its common name, we have no idea what the individual characteristics — the species — of that oil are.
 Knowing the species offers valuable insight into the wisest application and use of that particular oil.

 Some helpful context: